evaneff/RecipeApp/project_documents/design_document_final.md

 We will store recipes and foods in separate tables in DynamoDB to allow users access to their own custom recipes and foods.

 Recipe Macro Finder will also provide a web interface for users to manage their recipes and foods.
-A main page providing a list view of all of their recipes will let them create new recipes and link off to pages per-recipe to update them.
+A template_java_project.src.main page providing a list view of all of their recipes will let them create new recipes and link off to pages per-recipe to update them.

 [Link to project class diagram](/Users/evamneff/BloomTech/Unit 5/Module 1/bd-team-project-evaneff/project_documents/RecipeProject.puml)